 San Jacinto Peak Middle Route Trail is a 25.7 km long out-and-back trail and popular for birding, hiking, and trail running.
 It is one of the most challenging and demanding trails of Idyllwild, which involves many exposed stretches of trail, rocky terrain, and a lot of switchbacks.

 It takes an average of eight and a half hours to complete the trail with an elevation gain of 1324 m.

 The best time to visit this Idyllwild hiking trail is May through November.
 The route begins from Humber Park, and to hike, you will need to have a day permit.
 The trail offers breathtaking views.
 Dogs are allowed on the trail except for state Park Land.

 It is a popular trail proceeding to Tahquitz Peak, 12.6 long.
 The route begins at 6800 feet with an elevation gain of 2000 m.

 Morning hours of summer are recommended for this hike, which offers spectacular views of the Desert Divide, Strawberry Valley, and beyond.

 The route begins from Saunders Meadow Rd, and the trailhead is tricky to access.
 The signboards in Saunders Meadow Rd led the visitors to the south ridge trail and forest access road.

 10. San Jacinto Peak Loop Trail

-This trail covers some of the most scenic parts of the San Jacinto mountains, 36.2 km in length.
-The route starts from the deer springs trailhead with a total of 5400 ft.
+San Jacinto Peak Loop Trail covers some of the most scenic parts of the San Jacinto mountains, 36.2 km in length.
+The route starts from the Deer Springs trailhead with a total of 5400 ft.
 The hike takes two days and a night to complete.